Can you keep a secret? Specifically, a secret from Tim …

 Use your real name (or the only pen name you go by online) in your social media profiles.

-If you have a brand name that you want to eventually become synonymous with your own name, include it somewhere in your profile, but make sure your primary name is there as well for search engines to recognize.
+You might have a brand name that you want to eventually become synonymous with your own name.
+Include it somewhere in your profile, but make sure your primary name is there as well for search engines to recognize.

 3. Your supplemental samples